Barometre-de-la-Science-Ouverte/bso3-techdoc/methodology/bso3.md

 ![Overview of the DataStet dataset mention recognition process.](workflow_dataset_mention.png){ width=70% }

 The architecture and process are very similar to the ones of software mention recognition.
 The main difference is related to the two models applied to recognize dataset mentions.
 A first classification model is applied to every sentences of relevant section to determine if the sentence is describing or not a dataset.
 The second model is applied on positive data sentences to identify dataset mention spans and attributes like URL and bibliographical references.
+This division of the recognition task into two steps is introduced to mitigate the problem of lack of annotations for complete documents, mentioned in the previous section.

 ### Current performance